 Moreover, reasonable compensation for the previous use may be demanded.
 A surcharge of up to 100% for copyright infringement is acceptable in German case law.

-Finally, the artist has a claim to compensation for applicable and verifiable damages.
+Finally, the artist or creative has a claim to compensation for applicable and verifiable damages.

 In case of copyright infringers living or headquartered outside the EU, legal action is usually only practical if exceptionally high amounts of money are at stake.